-- The 802.11b/g Standard, 802.11a/b/g, 802.11n, or 802.11ac on wireless-LANs, as defined and approved by the Institute of Electrical and Electronics Engineers. - The Wireless Fidelity (Wi-Fi) certification as defined by the Wi-Fi Alliance®.
+- The 802.11b/g Standard, 802.11a/b/g, 802.11n, or 802.11ac on wireless-LANs, as defined and approved by the Institute of Electrical and Electronics Engineers. - The Wireless Fidelity (Wi-Fi®) certification as defined by the Wi-Fi Alliance®.

 Your Bluetooth card is compliant with Bluetooth Specification 4.1 as defined by the Bluetooth Special Interest Group SIG.
-It supports Windows 10 in-box Bluetooth profiles.
+It supports the following profiles: